tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 There are more than 3 Ethereum testnets.
 These Ethereum testnets are sandboxes, used to simulate the Ethereum network and the Ethereum Virtual Machine (EVM).
-Ethereum's hybrid PoW/PoS implementation, Casper FFG, has been launched in its own testnet (not in production).
-The Casper FFG testnet went live around the 1st of January 2018.
+Ethereum's hybrid PoW/PoS implementation, Casper FFG, was launched on its own testnet (not in production) in January of 2018.
 The following section is an overview of the ideas behind the proposed PoW/PoS hybrid consensus solution; Casper FFG PoW/PoS.

 In PoW mining, a miner is set a challenge; finding a nonce.
 Finding the nonce is done by brute force and involves randomly guessing repeatedly until the nonce is discovered.
 This process is the miners proof that they have **worked**.
 Hence the name Proof of Work (PoW).
 In PoS the blocks are created by validators.
 Validators are only allowed to participate in creating blocks if they put skin in the game.
-This involves **staking** a large deposit (at this early stage believed to be around 1, 500 ETH).
+This involves **staking** a large deposit (for example a significant amount such as 1, 500 ETH).
 Hence the name Proof of Stake (PoS).

 PoS validation is unlike PoW mining from a hardware perspective as there is no specialised